ekhco/ekhco.github.io/content/work.md

 {{< figure class="image main" src="/images/pic02.jpg" >}}
 ### Lung Cancer Risk Factor R Package
 So your smoking history can inform us about your risk of lung cancer, but what about those of us who don't smoke?
-I developed an R package that simulates lung cancer risk factors using the smoking history generator developed by CISNET.
+I developed an R package that simulates other lung cancer risk factors using the smoking history generator developed by CISNET.
 [Check it out on my github.](https://github.com/ekhco/LCsim)

+###  Bias and Efficiency in Matched Study Designs with Varying Cluster Size
+I developed a greedy-match algorithm in R that matches cases and controls in a varying 1:n ratio, for studies where it is difficult to recruit sufficient controls.
+I presented this work at the Joint Statistical Meeting in Colorado (JSM 2019).

-### Spontaneous Coronary Artery Dissection Case-Control Study
+### Spontaneous Coronary Artery Dissection
 I was the statistical lead on a multi-center study of SCAD.
 I advised the primary investigators on study design, matching of cases and controls, appropriate statistical methods, and data collection.
 I have a junior statistician who helps me with this, which is nice.

 ### Predicting HIV in the Demographic Health Surveys